eleda77/eleda77.github.io/docs/vocab_list.md

 **fouail** - mixture of bowels and bread cooked over a fire (yum)

+**fo’c’sle** - short for forecastle; the forward part of a ship below the deck, traditionally used as the crew's living quarters

 **frazzle** - to tire or wear someone out

 **friable** - easily crumbled (a good frenchy fry isn't friable; I would be concerned if it were)